 Can young people really change the world?
 Multi-award-winning playwright and MTC Writer in Residence Dan Giovannoni knows they can.
 In SLAP.
 BANG.
 KISS. he tracks three young people whose stories kick-start a series of events none of them could have anticipated, transforming them into global symbols of revolution.
-Ahead of this year's live stream for Victorian secondary schools, Dan reflects on this play's journey to the stage.
+Dan reflects on this play's journey to the stage.

 What’s the origin story of SLAP.
 BANG.
 KISS.?
 How did you start to write it?